tonyyxliu/CUHKSZ-CSC4005/project1/README.md

 ## This project weights 12.5% for your final grade (4 Projects for 50%)

 #### Release Date:
-September 22nd, 2023 (Beijing Time, UTC+8)
+September 13th *(Friday)*, 2024 (UTC+8)

 #### Deadline (Submit on BlackBoard):
-11:59 P.M., October 10th, 2023 (Beijing Time, UTC+8)
+11:59 P.M., September 30th *(Monday)*, 2024 (UTC+8)

+#### Suff Responsible for This Project

+- TA Liu Yuxuan *(For all languages except Triton)*
+- TA Zhang Qihang *(Triton PartC)*
+- USTF Hou Tianci *(Triton PartA & B)*

 ## Prologue

-As the first programming project, students are required to solve embarrassingly parallel problem with six different parallel programming languages to get an intuitive understanding and hands-on experience on how the simplest parallel programming works.
-A very popular and representative application of embarrassingly parallel problem is image processing since the computation of each pixel is completely or nearly independent with each other.
+As the first programming project, students are required to solve embarrassingly parallel problem with all parallel programming languages to get an intuitive understanding and hands-on experience on how the simplest parallel programming works.
+A very popular and representative application of embarrassingly parallel problem is image processing since the computation of each pixel is completely or almost independent with each other.

-This programming project consists of two parts:
+This programming project consists of three parts (A, B, and C).
+PartA and PartB have already been implemented, and you can learn how to write each parallel programming language by analyzing those programs.
+Finally, what you need to do is to implement PartC by the experience and lessons from the previous two parts.

 ## Part-A: RGB to Grayscale